August 2020 Education Staff Wellbeing Calendar: Active August

 We all know how important wellbeing is but the reality of applying it to our lives proves more difficult.
 It helps to acknowledge when we are not feeling okay and take actions to prevent the build-up of negative wellbeing.

-Live Well is full of great wellbeing information and resources designed to promote better wellbeing and mental health in Kent and A Better Medway supports wellbeing initiatives locally.
+Live Well is full of great wellbeing information and resources designed to promote better wellbeing and mental health in Kent supports wellbeing initiatives locally.
 Take a self-assessment test to determine your current state of wellbeing.

 To kick-start your personal wellbeing we have picked some practical advice below.